Improve performance in Microsoft Dynamics AX

 - Intelligent Data Management Framework for Microsoft Dynamics AX

-As well, use of Performance Monitor and Microsoft Visual Studio Profiling Tools are necessary for proper oversight.
+As well, the use of Performance Monitor and Microsoft Visual Studio Profiling Tools are necessary for proper oversight.
 Clearly, working with Dynamics AX will require a high level of DBA expertise, either in-house or supplied by external resources.

 The next available step, to try to understand what SQL Server was doing, was to examine currently running queries via the Microsoft Profiler screen depicted here:

-From this, it was understood that the SQL Server stored procedure feature Cursors is being used, and is running the same query over and over.
+From this, it was understood that the SQL Server stored procedure feature Cursors is being used and is running the same query over and over.
 The main problem in understanding this situation is that Profiler can give the DBA a very limited amount of information.
-All of the essential details are hidden, because the execution of the Cursor is reported only by showing parameters, not the actual query and relevant data.
+All of the essential details are hidden because the execution of the Cursor is reported only by showing parameters, not the actual query and relevant data.
 Therefore, the actual user id, computer from which it is running and the query itself, and the data it is working on, are hidden inside the Cursor.

 The only real method for analyzing Cursor functions is to instigate an instance from a known source (computer, user, query) and to then draw comparisons because in this case the parameters become known.
-The problem with this approach is that it becomes a special case, where external factors, such as load on the SQL Server from other users and functions, are now different from the real case, so that meaningful conclusions are hard to get.
-This explains why in so many cases, resolution of Cursor-induced problems are put into the “too-hard” basket and companies just get used to the poor performance of the specific function.
+The problem with this approach is that it becomes a special case, where external factors, such as load on the SQL Server from other users and functions, are now different from the real case so that meaningful conclusions are hard to get.
+This explains why in so many cases, the resolution of Cursor-induced problems is put into the “too-hard” basket and companies just get used to the poor performance of the specific function.

 The AimBetter way

-Immediately, it can be seen that one query is consuming a large portion of CPU cycles, and has executed more than two thousand times inside the 5 minute timeframe which QAnalyzer was examining.
+Immediately, it can be seen that one query is consuming a large portion of CPU cycles, and has executed more than two thousand times inside the 5-minute timeframe which QAnalyzer was examining.
 Further, we have highlighted the AimBetter monitor’s ability to indicate that the query probably has some missing (or damaged) index.
 This immediately indicates that the execution plan of this query should be analyzed.